Rub' al Khali: Biodiversity

 Fauna includes arachnids (e.g. scorpions) and rodents, while plants live throughout the Empty Quarter.
+The dromedary, or Arabian camel, is an important part of the fauna, with the black camels of Oman being a rare and prized breed.
 As an ecoregion, the Rub' al Khali falls within the Arabian Desert and East Saharo-Arabian xeric shrublands.
-The Asiatic cheetahs, once widespread in Saudi Arabia, are regionally extinct from the desert.
+The Asiatic cheetah, once widespread in Saudi Arabia, is extirpated.

 Oil

 The Shaybah oil field was discovered in 1968.
-South Ghawar, the largest oil field in the world, extends southward into the northernmost parts of the Empty Quarter.
+South Ghawar, discovered in 1948, is the largest oil field in the world and extends southward into the northernmost parts of the Empty Quarter.

-Road
+Transport

-A road between Oman and Saudi Arabia, which goes through the Empty Quarter, was completed in September 2021.
+A road between Oman and Saudi Arabia, through the Empty Quarter, was completed in September 2021.
+Measuring between 700 and 800 km, it extends from Ibri in Oman to Al-Ahsa in eastern Saudi Arabia.
+A 160 km stretch of the road is on the Omani side and 580 km is on the Saudi side.
+The road also goes through the archaeological sites of Bat, Al-Khutm and Al-Ayn in Oman.